SG345/MultithreadedWS/README.md

 # MultithreadedWS
 A simple multi-threaded web server in C++ with support for thread pooling.
-Currently supports GET requests Multi-Threaded Server in C++
+Currently supports GET requests.

 ### [1] Overview -